aadilmallick/my-notes-docusaurus/docs/machine-learning/01-ML-fundamentals.md

     3. As the hypothesis set gets less complex, the less data you need.
 5. **final hypothesis**: Our chosen best hypothesis  $g(\mathbb{x})$ from the hypothesis set, and we hope that  $g(\mathbb{x}) \approx f(\mathbb{x})$.

+> [!NOTE]
+> **Learning in a nutshell**
+> ***
+> From a large hypothesis set of potential hypothesis functions, we want to select the hypothesis function that has the lowest generalization error from the set, which means it generalizes well to new examples and is thus an effective model.

 ## Training, Validation, Test

 ### Generalization error